 Acceptance and commitment therapy is also a type of CBT that can be useful for patients with pathological skin picking or pimple picking disorder.
 With this approach, a patient accepts negative thoughts and feelings but also commits to resolving them in a healthier manner without destructive behaviors.

 Exposure and response prevention is used for patients with OCD primarily.
 Since pathological skin picking belongs to a group of impulse control disorders, this type of psychotherapy could work in this case as well.
 Exposure and response prevention is suitable in cases where a patient is aware of the situations that make them pick skin.

-Medications a doctor may prescribe to patients with pathological skin picking are antidepressants such as selective serotonin reuptake inhibitors (SSRIs), antipsychotics such as risperidone (Risperdal), and anticonvulsants such as lamotrigine (Lamictal).
+Medications you might need to help you deal with pathological skin picking are antidepressants such as selective serotonin reuptake inhibitors (SSRIs), antipsychotics such as risperidone (Risperdal), and anticonvulsants such as lamotrigine (Lamictal).

 It’s useful to bear in mind that there is no specific medication formulated for the treatment of pathological skin picking.
 A doctor prescribes medications to treat underlying mental health conditions.

 Yes, people with pathological skin picking require social coping and emotional support.
-According to a study from the Comprehensive Psychiatry body-focused repetitive behaviors, like skin picking, could be sensory processing conditions that affect how people process, perceive and control sensory information.
+According to a 2018 study by Houghton et al., from the Comprehensive Psychiatry, body-focused repetitive behaviors, like skin picking, could be sensory processing conditions that affect how people process, perceive and control sensory information.
 As an impulse control disorder, pathological skin picking is complicated to overcome without help.

 Instead, they need encouragement to get help and support through the whole process.
 This is particularly important if we bear in mind that persons with pathological skin picking tend to have low self-esteem.